EZE - Argentina

 TRAVEL DOCUMENTS REQUIRED

 American, Canadian, British, EU and Australian guests will need a valid passport and return plane ticket to enter Argentina.
-Visas for these nationalities are not required
+All Australian and Canadian residences are required to pay a reciprocity fee, prior to your trip, to legally enter Argentina.
+Please click here to make your purchase.

 RATES FOR 2016-17